KonmaLabzIO/nuveda/README.md

 ### 3. Smart Contracts in Knowledge Ledger
 #### •	Course Enrollment Contract
 The Course Enrollment Contract handles the enrollment process for courses within the Knowledge Ledger ecosystem.
-It ensures that students meet prerequisites, validates payments, and grants access upon successful enrollment.
+It ensures that students meet prerequisites, validates payments, and grants access upon successful enrollment.  <br>
-Input: John enrolls in Course 1 (Advance Haskell) after confirming prerequisites.
+`Input`: John enrolls in Course 1 (Advance Haskell) after confirming prerequisites.<br>
-Output: John successfully enrolls in the course; his enrollment status and completed courses are updated.
+`Output`: John successfully enrolls in the course; his enrollment status and completed courses are updated.<br>
-Mechanism: The code validates prerequisites, enrolls users, updates their records, and confirms successful enrollment.
+`Mechanism`: The code validates prerequisites, enrolls users, updates their records, and confirms successful enrollment.<br>

 #### •	Royalty Distribution Contract
 This contract facilitates revenue sharing between content creators and Knowledge Ledger, ensuring that instructors receive fair compensation for their contributions.
-The contract enforces predefined terms and conditions for royalty distribution.
+The contract enforces predefined terms and conditions for royalty distribution.<br>
-Input: Number of content creators, their names, and respective royalty percentages.
+`Input`: Number of content creators, their names, and respective royalty percentages,Prize.<br>
-Output: Royalty distribution as a list of tuples containing creator names and their calculated royalty shares.
+`Output`: Royalty distribution as a list of tuples containing creator names and their calculated royalty shares.<br>
-Mechanism: The code takes inputs for the number of content creators, their names, and royalty percentages.
-It then calculates the royalty distribution based on the provided percentages, and outputs a list of tuples representing the distribution.
+`Mechanism`: The code takes inputs for the number of content creators, their names, and royalty percentages.
+It then calculates the royalty distribution based on the provided percentages, and outputs a list of tuples representing the distribution.<br>

 #### •	Learning Progress Tracking Contract
 The Learning Progress Tracking Contract records and tracks the progress of learners, including completed modules, assessments, and achievements.
-This transparent record of accomplishments encourages learners to stay engaged and motivated.
+This transparent record of accomplishments encourages learners to stay engaged and motivated. <br>
-Input: User's learning data including completed modules, assessments, and achievements.
+`Input`: User's learning data including completed modules, assessments, and achievements.<br>
-Output: LearningProgress object containing a summary of the user's progress and achievements.
+`Output`: LearningProgress object containing a summary of the user's progress and achievements.<br>
-Mechanism: The code collects and organizes user input regarding completed modules, assessments, and achievements, then constructs a LearningProgress object to present the user's learning journey.
+`Mechanism`: The code collects and organizes user input regarding completed modules, assessments, and achievements, then constructs a LearningProgress object to present the user's learning journey.<br>

 #### •	Tokenization Contract
 The Tokenization Contract converts certificates or credentials earned through Knowledge Ledger into unique tokens on the blockchain.
-These tokens provide a tamper-proof way to verify and transfer certifications, making them more portable and accessible.
+These tokens provide a tamper-proof way to verify and transfer certifications, making them more portable and accessible.<br>
-Input: User's name, number of completed courses, course IDs and names, certificate ID.
+`Input`: User's name, number of completed courses, course IDs and names, certificate ID.<br>
-Output: Tokenized certificate information containing owner name, course details, and token ID.
+`Output`: Tokenized certificate information containing owner name, course details, and token ID.<br>
-Mechanism: The code tokenizes completed course information and certificate ID to generate a unique token with relevant course and user details.
+`Mechanism`: The code tokenizes completed course information and certificate ID to generate a unique token with relevant course and user details.<br>

 #### •	Certificate Issuance
 The Certificate Issuance Smart Contract on the Knowledge Ledger platform is a cutting-edge solution that automates and streamlines the process of issuing educational certificates.
-Built on the secure Cardano blockchain, this smart contract ensures tamper-proof verification and transparency in credentialing.
+Built on the secure Cardano blockchain, this smart contract ensures tamper-proof verification and transparency in credentialing.<br>
-Input: User's username, Certificate ID (700), Course name (Basic Haskell), Token for Course (Data Structures)
++ `Input`: User's username, Certificate ID (700), Course name (Basic Haskell), Token for Course (Data Structures)<br>
-Output: Certificate issued confirmation for the user (jack123) upon completing the course (Basic Haskell), with instructions to view and download the certificate from their profile.
++ `Output`: Certificate issued confirmation for the user (jack123) upon completing the course (Basic Haskell), with instructions to view and download the certificate from their profile.<br>
-Mechanism: The code takes user inputs, validates completion of the course, generates a certificate, associates it with the user's profile, and provides instructions for accessing the certificate.
++ `Mechanism`: The code takes user inputs, validates completion of the course, generates a certificate, associates it with the user's profile, and provides instructions for accessing the certificate.<br>

 ### 4.Flowchart
 To start using the Knowledge Ledger platform and its smart contracts, follow these steps: